 - Be sure sprinklers have an even spray pattern, and that leaves or other debris aren’t blocking the spray as your landscape grows.

-- Keep an eye out for any damaged sprinkler heads or poor filters.
+- Keep an eye out for any damaged sprinkler heads.

-- Make sure your timer is adjusted correctly for the time of season.
+- Make sure your timer is adjusted correctly for the season.

 - Follow manufacturer instructions for winterizing your system each year.
 For many systems, this means blowing out pipes so water that can freeze will not do any damage.